thegatesdev/maple/README.md

 DictElement parsedElement = layout.parse(/*Some element*/);
 ```

-## Future
+## Goals

 **Maple** is definitely not finished.
 Here are some of the features I'd like to implement in the future:

-- Better pathing and error message support using some wrapping storing its location.
+- Better pathing and error message support using some element wrapper.
 - Create my own JSON, YAML and maybe TOML parser, instead of relying on outside parsers.
+- Serialize and deserialize Layouts so they can be defined in files.
 - Serialize and deserialize dictionaries to and from Java objects (and to proxy objects).
 - Saving values back to the configuration.